fanfare/disablegooglelens/README.md

 Works as a standalone extension or with [Google Images Restored](https://github.com/fanfare/googleimagesrestored).

-Note: on Chrome, the right click menu option will still say "*Search image with Google Lens*", but the end result will be like how it used to be.
+*note: on Chrome, the right click menu option will still say "Search image with Google Lens", but the end result will be like how it used to be.*

 ## Installation